Interested in visiting Manchester with your kids?

 There are more fun activities like Kingdom Quest, Merlin’s Apprentice, Space Mission, and 4D cinema.

 If you take your kids to Legoland in Manchester, you’re guaranteed a fun day out.

-24. See Marvels in the Museum of Science and Industry
+24. Museum of Science and Industry

 Museum of Science and Industry is a great place for kids to learn about Industrial revolution and how it shaped the world.

 What better place to learn about industry development than its capital – Manchester.

 Objects and Stories has a section showcasing 250 years of discovery and innovation which mostly began in Manchester.

 Your kids will especially enjoy the interactive shows, workshops and learning activities.

 Learn about railway development, automobiles, textile industry and how modern computing began.

 There is a restaurant and bar available as well as a gift shop for memorabilia.